Brandan A. Hallaq

-Brandan Hallaq is an attorney with the law firm of Cummings, McClorey, Davis & Acho, P.L.C. in the firm’s Livonia office where he focuses his practice in the areas of business and real estate law.
+Brandan A. Hallaq is an attorney with the law firm of Cummings, McClorey, Davis & Acho, P.L.C. in the firm’s Livonia office where he focuses his practice in the areas of business and real estate law.
 As a member of the community association and real estate practice group, he represents condominium associations and homeowners associations in all aspects of litigation as well as drafting governing documents and contracts.
 Additionally, Mr. Hallaq has experience preparing the necessary documents for business formation, acquisitions and sales of businesses, franchise agreements and licensing, bankruptcy, and land use/zoning matters.

 Prior to joining Cummings, McClorey, Davis & Acho, P.L.C., Mr. Hallaq worked for Judge Walter Shapero of the United States Bankruptcy Court for the Eastern District of Michigan, clerked at a mid-size commercial litigation law firm representing commercial lenders, and worked in a Fortune 500 corporation’s in-house legal department.